 4. Looking for a different type of work

-If you are an accountant by trade applying for a shelf packing position at your local supermarket, this might seem a little strange, but if you explain that you are looking for a casual role to increase your income, your story is more understandable.
-Perhaps you are a full time student and you are only looking for a casual or short-term position over the Christmas holidays – you should outline that in your objective.
+If you are an accountant by trade applying for a shelf packing position at your local supermarket, this might seem a little strange.
+But if you explain that you are looking for a casual role to increase your income, your story is more understandable.
+Perhaps you are a full time student and you are only looking for a casual or short-term position over the Christmas holidays.
+If so, you should outline that in your objective.

 I am currently completing a Bachelor of Laws at the Pop Your Career University and I am looking for a casual role that will complement my studies.
 In the first year of my degree, I studied several units in criminal law and have found that this is an area that I am extremely passionate about.
 I feel that with my growing understanding of criminal law and my sincere interest in the field, I could be a great asset to your firm, both now and in the future as I complete more of my studies.